 - Experience working in a socio-economically, racially, and culturally diverse classroom setting;

 - Ability to effectively manage and instruct both small and large groups of students;

 - An exhibited ability to work with children in a caring and respectful manner in order to create a joyful, caring classroom environment where instructional time includes community building, conflict resolution, skill-building, and empowering students to be peacemakers and agents for positive social change;

 - Fluency in a second language (ideally Spanish or Korean) is preferred.

 - Maturity, humility, strong work ethic, sense of humor, and a can-do attitude;

-- Personal investment in creating a classroom in which social emotional learning is the foundation of the culture;
+- Personal investment in creating a classroom in which social-emotional learning is the foundation of the culture;

 - Belief and willingness to ensure that all students can learn and achieve at high levels;

-- Strong communication skills, verbally and in writing, and ability to effectively use those skills with a diverse audience;
+- Strong communication skills, verbally and in writing, and the ability to effectively use those skills with a diverse audience;

 - Experience working with diverse populations, including English language learners and students with special needs;